nilskele/BackendProject/README.md

 ```

 ## 3. Install PHP Dependencies
-Once you've cloned the project, you need to install the PHP dependencies using Composer.
-Run the following command:
 ```bash
 composer install
 ```
-This will download and install all the PHP packages required for your project as defined in composer.json.

 ## 4. Set Up Environment Variables
 Next, you need to set up your environment variables.
 Copy the .env.example file to a new .env file: